stabilityprotocol/docs/formainnet/transactions.md

-### Mainnet Transactions and API Key Requirement
+### Global Trust Network (GTN) Transactions and API Key Requirement

-When operating on the Mainnet, the free transaction policy available on the Testnet does not apply.
-Users are required to create an API Key through our **[Stability Portal](https://portal.stabilityprotocol.com)** for conducting transactions on the Mainnet.
-This key is a crucial component for accessing our Mainnet services, enabling users to securely and effectively manage their transactions.
+When operating on the Global Trust Network, the free transaction policy available on the Testnet does not apply.
+Users are required to create an API Key through our **[Stability Portal](https://portal.stabilityprotocol.com)** for conducting transactions on the Global Trust Network.
+This key is a crucial component for accessing our Global Trust Network services, enabling users to securely and effectively manage their transactions.